kitten/fluorine/docs/introduction/concepts.md

 ### Side effect management

-Now in your application you will certainly have **side effects**.
+Your application will certainly have **side effects**.
+State from the outside, `POST`ing to update a database, communicating over websockets, and other useful bits that make the web fun.
-The most common of them will probably be *RESTful requests*.

 #### Promises

-If you're already using promises for your requests, it's easy to use them.
+If you're already using promises for your requests, it's tempting to start with simply dispatching after a promise resolves

 ```js
 function addTodos(todos) {